-□ The services agreement as executed between the school and the ESP (or template version or draft if not yet executed).
+☐ The services agreement as executed between the school and the ESP (or template

 B.2.c.
 Student Records

 Student records provide a written picture of the academic performance of a child.
 Therefore, the orderly and complete maintenance of these records is necessary to ensure accurate information is available to plan for a child's education.